 - Flat-rate pricing based on peak season or off-peak

-- You might be able to haggle with the owner for a lower price (not so much with Airbnb in our experience)
+- You might be able to haggle with the owner for a lower price

 - Can be easier to find family-friendly dwellings compared to Airbnb